daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     AllowedIPs = 192.168.2.2/32
     ```
     * `PublicKey`: The client's public key
-    * `AllowedIPs`: The IP addresses that the server interface should be able to send packets to, expressed in CIDR notation.
-In this case, there's only one: the IP address of the client interface defined in `mobile.conf`.
+    * `AllowedIPs`: IP addresses that the server interface should be able to send packets to.
+In this case, there's only one: the IP address of the client's Wireguard interface defined in `mobile.conf`.

-### Start the server interface
-1. Use the following command to start the `wg0` interface:
-    ```shell
-    $ wg-quick up wg0
-    ```
-2. Start the Wireguard service:
-    ```shell
-    $ sudo systemctl start wg-quick@wg0.service
-    ```

-### Generate a QR code from the client config
+### Set up the client
+At this point, you've created the server and client configuration and have the server interface running.
+Now you need to get the client configuration onto your phone.

-1. Download `qrencode`.
-On Ubuntu:
+1. On the server, download `qrencode`:
     ```shell
     $ sudo apt install qrencode
     ```